 11. Consider a big decision together

-One of the great reasons to have a peer mentor is they can help you make big decisions for your career.
-They can help you consider all the variables and make the best possible decision.
-In this activity, map out a decision together, weighing the pros and cons.
-After you’ve concluded, consider how you came to the decision you did.
-Did it reveal anything about your values, your fears, what drives you?
-This is a practical exercise but also a reflective one.
+One of the great reasons to have a peer mentor program is facilitating meaningful conversations, such as talking through big career decisions.
+Peers can help each other consider all the variables and make the best possible decision for the most growth.
+In this activity, participants can map out a decision together, weighing the pros and cons.
+After the conclusion, peers can talk through how they came to that decision.
+Did it reveal anything about their values, their fears, what drives them?
+This is an excellent practical and reflective exercise.

 12. Job shadowing

-Consider a project that allows a mentor and mentee to work alongside each other.
-It could be researching or writing an article together using the qualified help of the Essay Writer Pro service or even a company committee that they could join together.
+Consider a project that allows a mentor and mentee to work alongside each other such as a company committee they could join together.

 Starting a peer mentoring program

 To start a peer mentorship program, you first need a plan and key goals.
-What is the purpose of your mentorship program and what do you want employees to get out of it?
+What is the purpose of your peer mentor program and what do you want employees to get out of it?
 Then, you decide how you will establish the program and glean its result.

 Make relevant pairings